joist-orm/joist-orm/docs/docs/goals/code-generation.md

 sidebar_position: 1
 ---

-One of the primary ways Joist achieves ActiveRecord-level productivity and DRY-ness is by leveraging **schema-driven code generation**.
+One of the primary ways Joist achieves ActiveRecord-level productivity and DRY-ness is by leveraging **continual, schema-driven code generation**.

 I.e. for an `authors` table, the initial `Author.ts` file is as clean & simple as: